One of the most basic ingredients in beer is grain. Grain is what breaks down into sugar that yeast feeds on.

 #5 Victorio VKP1024 Deluxe Hand Crank Grain Mill

-If you are looking for something easy that is going to get your grains turned and aren’t looking to spend too much money, then this brewing grain grinder is a top contender.
+If you are looking for something easy that is going to get your grains turned and aren’t looking to spend too much money, the team at 52 Brews have got you covered.
+This brewing grain grinder is a top contender.

 It is hand crank operated and utilizes a simple dial to adjust the coarseness of your output.